South Dakota: Facts and Figures

 South Dakota’s international engagement fuels job growth and increases exports.
-Over 700 South Dakota companies exported $2.4 billion worth of goods in 2022, which helped support more than 114,000 jobs in the state.
-The majority of companies that export from South Dakota are also small and medium sized businesses.
+South Dakota companies export about $6.2 billion worth of goods and services annually, with trade supporting more than 110,000 jobs in the state.
+The majority of companies that export from South Dakota are also small- and medium- sized businesses.

 Job Creation